zenitraM/malla/README.md

 Check out some instances with running data from community MQTT servers:
 - meshtastic.es (Spain): https://malla.meshtastic.es

+## Meshworks Fork Enhancements

+This repository is a Meshworks-maintained fork of [zenitraM/malla](https://github.com/zenitraM/malla) with the following additions:

+- Includes the upstream protocol-diversity fix (no 10-item cap) plus extra integration coverage.
+- Ships refreshed dark-mode assets and README screenshots generated directly from this fork.
+- Provides ready-to-use local demo tooling (fixtures + `scripts/generate_screenshots.py`) aligned with our infrastructure needs.

+All other functionality stays compatible with the original project so upstream changes can be merged easily.

 ## Features

 ### 🚀 Key Highlights